-Here are our top tips to help settle baby so everyone can rest easy.
+Here are our top tips to help settle baby in a cot so everyone can rest easy.

 A nice warm bath isn’t just for scrubbing away the daily gunk and grime.
 It’s also a great way for squidlets to get out their last wriggles for the day and relax their tiny bodies.
 If your little fish likes to play, plan for a long bath.
 Let bub enjoy plenty of water play before slowing down with a soothing wash to finish.

 Keep the zen going and give your baby a gentle massage as you dress bub for bed.
 It’s a lovely way to comfort and calm your wee one and a beautiful way to bond at the end of a big day.

 Have you ever noticed how many kids’ books end with “and then they went to sleep.”?
 There’s a good reason for this!
 Reading to your tiny bookworm is a great way to set the scene for the quiet night ahead.
 Plus it allows you to connect through cuddles and snuggles.
 What better way to end a big day?